awsdocs/amazon-sagemaker-developer-guide/doc_source/host-instance-storage.md

 For a full list of the host instance storage volumes, see [Host Instance Storage Volumes Table](https://aws.amazon.com/releasenotes/host-instance-storage-volumes-table/)

 **Note**
 Amazon SageMaker attaches an Amazon Elastic Block Store \(Amazon EBS\) storage volume to Amazon EC2 instances only when you create [Asynchronous inference](async-inference.md) or [Real\-time inference](realtime-endpoints.md) endpoint types\.
+For more information on customizing Amazon EBS storage volume, see [Deploying large models with Amazon SageMaker](realtime-endpoints-large-model-hosting.md)\.